howardh/exprunner/README.md

 	* Directory in which the command was executed
 	* Machine that the command was executed on

+# TODO
-Note: There's still the problem of machine state at time of execution.
+* There's still the problem of machine state at time of execution.
 Some scripts are not run with a clean slate, and depend on other scripts being run before it.
 I don't know how I'd keep track of this.
+* What if there are two executions on separate machines and different copies of the repo?
+It won't be possible to merge the executions together because of conflicting execution names.
+Maybe name the executions after the date of execution instead?
+* What happens to the executions if I rebase?